Brittany Daniel: Career

 In 2002, she played Eric Forman's cousin Penny on That '70s Show.
-Daniel also appeared on the show It's Always Sunny in Philadelphia as a transgender woman named Carmen.
+Daniel appeared on the show It's Always Sunny in Philadelphia as a transgender woman named Carmen.
 She teamed with the Wayans Brothers for their films White Chicks (2004) and Little Man (2006).
-That same year, she appeared in the VH1 television movie Totally Awesome before landing a lead role in The CW Television Network's half-hour comedy The Game, which she starred in until 2011.
+That same year, she appeared in the VH1 television movie Totally Awesome before landing a lead role in The CW's half-hour comedy The Game, which she starred in until 2011.
 However, she would return to the show in 2014.
 In February 2010, she was cast in the Brothers Strause thriller Skyline; the film was released on November 12, 2010.

 Personal life

-In March 2014, Daniel revealed that in 2011, she was diagnosed with stage IV non-Hodgkin's lymphoma, for which she underwent chemotherapy.
+In March 2014, Daniel revealed her reason for her departure from The Game in 2011, was due to her being diagnosed with Stage 4 Hodgkin lymphoma, for which she underwent chemotherapy.
 As of 2014, she was cancer-free.

 She dated actor Keenen Ivory Wayans from 2007 to 2014.
 In 2017, she married Adam Touni.
-On 24 October 2021 Brittany welcomed a daughter, Hope Rose Touni after her sister, Cynthia, donated her egg.
+She welcomed a daughter on October 2021, after her twin sister, Cynthia, donated her egg.